daisy/ace-gui/README.md

 ## License

-This project is licensed under the MIT License - see the [license file](LICENSE.md) for details
+This project is licensed under the MIT License - see the [license file](LICENSE.md) for details.